barikrajeshkumar480-eng/updaterepo/README.md

 # updaterepo
-this changed by devA rajesh barik
+this changed by devB raja rajesh with so much attempt